reportportal/docs/docs/reportportal-configuration/authorization/ActiveDirectory.md

 # Active Directory

-Active Directory plugin is available in ReportPortal on the Plugins page.
+The Active Directory plugin is available in ReportPortal on the Plugins page, enhancing the efficiency of our test report dashboard.

-To set up access with Active Directory:
+To set up access with Active Directory, follow these steps:

-1. Log in to the ReportPortal as an ADMIN user
+1. Log in to ReportPortal as an ADMIN user.

-2. Then open the list on the right of the user's image.
+2. Click on the dropdown menu located to the right of the user's image.

-3. Click the 'Administrative' link
+3. Select the 'Administrative' link.

-4. Click the 'Plugins' from the left-hand sidebar
+4. From the left-hand sidebar, click on 'Plugins'.

-5. Click on the'Activate Directory' tab.
+5. Navigate to the 'Active Directory' tab.

-6. Click on Add new integration
+6. Click on 'Add new integration'.

-7. The next fields should be present:
+At this point, several fields should be displayed.

 ```javascript
 'Domain*': text